Active with a disability

 Most people with disabilities are capable of doing physical activity on a regular basis with support from their health-care provider, and should aim to achieve the recommended daily activity levels.
 Studies show that physical activity can generally be done safely when the activities are specifically tailored to an individual's abilities.

-Doing Sport Differently is a guide for people with lived experience of disability or health conditions.
-This useful resource from Disability Rights UK outlines the benefits of being active and provides guidance on how to get started.
+Get Yourself Active provides physical activity advice for people with lived experience of disability or long-term health conditions.
+This initiative from Disability Rights UK outlines the benefits of being active, provides guidance on how to get started, as well as supporting resources for carers and sports organisations to help break down the barriers to getting active.

 Local contacts for support and help to get started